NikhilNarayana/FRC-YouTube-Uploader/README.md

 ##### Show/Hide Match Code
 Will toggle the match code's visiblity.

+##### Toggle Uploads/Save Queue/Load Queue
+These three options are meant to be used together to provide an easy way to upload matches after an event, especially if you choose to use `Get Newest File`.
+Before submitting any uploads, you should select `Toggle Uploads` and then just submit as necessary.
+You can choose to save the queue after every submission or save at the very end.
+When you decide to finally upload you can just open the program, select `Load Queue`, and wait for the uploads to finish. **Note** the filesystem and computer used to upload must be maintained for the uploads to work.

 If you are still in need of assistance, feel free to contact me.